 (Can you tell that timeline wasn't um . . . fictional?)

-We've also personally corresponded with many lesbian couples that experienced something quite similar to the above, meaning posting a personal profile on our site, followed by various weeks of texting in various ways, followed by some phone conversations, followed by an in-person meeting, followed by their unique version of interpersonal bliss.
+We've also personally corresponded with many lesbian couples that experienced something quite similar to the above, meaning posting a personal profile on our site, followed by various weeks of messaging in various ways, followed by some phone conversations, followed by an in-person meeting, followed by their unique version of interpersonal bliss.
 The whole kit and kaboodle usually took between 3 and 6 weeks.
-No less than 2 weeks, no more than 2 months from initial email to in-person meeting.
+No less than 2 weeks, no more than 2 months from initial message to in-person meeting.